rodgersxy/airbnb-clone-project/README.md

 ### Contribution to Project Success
 Each role contributes uniquely to ensure a high-quality, user-focused product is delivered efficiently, meeting both business and user needs.

+## UI Component Patterns

+### Planned Components

+1. **Navbar**
+   - A responsive navigation bar that includes links to key pages (e.g., Home, Listings, Login/Signup).
+   - Includes a search bar for quick property searches.
+   - Dropdown menus for user profile and settings.

+2. **Property Card**
+   - A reusable card component to display property details in the listings view.
+   - Includes an image, title, price, location, and a quick preview of amenities.

+3. **Footer**
+   - A site-wide footer with links to company information, policies, and social media.
+   - Includes a newsletter subscription form.

+4. **Search Bar**
+   - A dynamic search bar allowing users to filter properties by location, dates, and other criteria.

+5. **Image Carousel**
+   - A component to showcase property images in the detailed view with swipe and slide functionality.

+6. **Booking Form**
+   - A form component for users to input details during the booking process.

+7. **Alert/Toast Notifications**
+   - Small pop-up components to display messages like booking confirmations or error alerts.

+8. **Button**
+   - A reusable button component for actions like "Book Now," "Sign Up," or "Contact Host."